MehulKhanna/PokeGrinder/readme.md

 3. Download `CaptchaSolver.pt` from https://github.com/MehulKhanna/PokeGrinder/raw/master/assets/CaptchaSolver.pt and move it into the assets folder in the unzipped folder.
 4. Install git from https://git-scm.com/downloads
 5. Inside of the repository run command `python -m pip install -r requirements.txt`
-6. Paste your Dicord Auth Token, User ID and the Channel ID you want to grind in inside `config.json`.
+6. Paste your Discord Auth Token, User ID and the Channel ID you want to grind in inside `config.json`.
 7. You may also edit the rarities section in `config.json` according to your convenience.

 ### Install PyTorch for CaptchaSolver